jro1234/admdinstaller/AdaptiveMD-Platform.md

 there is some logic in them that breaks when moving to new resources.
 This possibility should become more remote with the Python-based AdaptiveMD runtime that is in development now.
-Some of these vars are
-for the environment, some are required by dependencies:
+Some of these vars are for further configuring the environment, some are required by dependencies:

 ```
+ ADMD_PROJECTS
+      location of AdaptiveMD project data

+ ADMD_SANDBOX
+      location of task execution working directories

  LOGIN_HOSTNAME
+      parsed IP address based on the netdevice

  ADMD_DB
+      path to a MongoDB as-used by `launch_amongod.sh` runtime function

  DBPORT
+      port number for a MongoDB to use

  OPENMM_CUDA_COMPILER
+      location given by `which nvcc` for OpenMM to use with MD

  OPENMM_CPU_THREADS
+      number of threads for OpenMM to use
 ```

 The logic of building MongoDB ENV VARS needs close attention when